18F/18f.gsa.gov/_posts/2024-07-16-make-your-spreadsheet-formulas-better.md

 )
 ```

 For a small team, simple spreadsheets, and short formulas, commenting like this could be overly complex, and may not worth the time it takes to write.
 But if you're on a larger team, working on more complex projects, and really wanting to treat your spreadsheet like a serious codebase, basing your documentation on an existing standard might be a good idea.
-Clear, standardized documentation will keepyour team informed and empowered, without your team having to waste time developing its own commenting conventions.
+Clear, standardized documentation will keep your team informed and empowered, and using a standard means your team won't waste time developing its own commenting conventions.

+However you decide to write comments, commenting keeps things summarized, which gives contributors quicker and clearer understanding of your spreadsheet.

 ### Simplify code organization with LAMBDA